correial/correial.github.io/content/Fast Robots/Lab 11/index.md

 ### Python Code

 Until next lab we do not have a way of determening ground truth for the robot; for this lab only the update step of the Bayes filter is implemented via the `perform_observation_loop()` function shown below.
-Its purpose is to perform the observation loop behavior on the real robot and return two column numpy arrays: (1) ToF range values (meters) and (2) sensor_bearings in degrees.
+Its purpose is to perform the observation loop behavior on the real robot and return two column numpy arrays: (1) ToF range values (meters) and (2) sensor bearings in degrees.

+In the function you can see that the `SPIN` case is called over BLE.
+It is responsible for conducting data collection and is further discussed in the Arudino Code section below.
+After the data is sent over BLE post collection, it is piped into a CSV file via the notification handler and passed into the localization algorithm by parsing through the CSV.

 ```python
 async def perform_observation_loop(self, rot_vel=120):